-Our BSc (Hons) Occupational Therapy course helps you to develop the knowledge, skills and attributes to enable you to work with clients of all ages who have physical, mental health or learning difficulties.
+Our BSc (Hons) Occupational Therapy course helps you to develop the knowledge, skills and attributes to enable you to work with clients of all ages who may have physical, mental health, learning difficulties or social challenges to address.

 Central to the philosophy of our programme is the value attached to ‘occupation’ and ‘activity’ as a means to achieving the health and wellbeing of individuals, which enhances their quality of life, thus enabling them to achieve their desired goals.

 We combine a number of teaching styles such as lectures, seminars, enquiry-based and blended learning, as well as enabling you to undertake practice placements in the workplace.
 The use of peer support and self-directed learning enables you to take control of the learning experience and manage your development of knowledge and skills.

 The School of Health and Social Care is proud to work closely with our Service User Reference Group (SURG).
 SURG is made up of service users, carers, and volunteers who generously share their first-hand experiences of health and social care.
 We work collaboratively with SURG to design our courses to ensure that we truly are putting the needs of patients and clients at the heart of what we do.
 SURG are involved as part of our course application processes and often form part of our interview panels.
 This helps us to be confident that we are selecting the right applicants for the course and their future careers.
 SURG members also support the delivery of our teaching sessions and research activity, which means you’ll benefit from an insight into their lived experiences of living with a diagnosis, health condition, or circumstance.
 You’ll find that not only does your clinical knowledge expand, but your empathy, compassion and ability to advocate develops also.
 You can find out more about SURG by reading their blog here.

 Successful completion of this course provides you with an opportunity to access a professional qualification in occupational therapy.

 The cost of required uniform will be fully covered by the school.